Lame HackTheBox Walkthrough

 so you will require VIP

-So first of all connect your PC with VPN and confirm the connectivity by pinging the IP address 10.10.10.3.
-If you are not able to ping lame machine after connecting to VPN make sure lame machine is running on the lab.
+So first of all connect your PC with hackthebox VPN and confirm your connectivity with this machine by pinging the IP address 10.10.10.3.
+If you are not able to ping this machine after connecting to the VPN make sure the machine is running in the lab.
 Start the machine first, if it is not running then ping it again.
-If all correct then start hacking the machine.
+If all is correct then start with the initial enumeration on the box.

-(a well-known port scanner) gave the following result.
+(a well-known port scanner) gave the following results.

 Scanning